EnterpriseDB/repmgr/README.md

 A typical use-case for replication is a combination of master and standby server, with the standby serving as a backup which can easily be activated in case of a problem with the master.
-Such an unplanned failover would normally be handled by promoting the standby, after which appropriate action taken to restore the old master.
+Such an unplanned failover would normally be handled by promoting the standby, after which an appropriate action must be taken to restore the old master.

 In some cases however it's desirable to promote the standby in a planned way, e.g. so maintenance can be performed on the master; this kind of switchover is supported by the `repmgr standby switchover` command.

-`repmgr standby switchover` differs from other `repmgr` actions in that it also performs actions on another server, for which reason both passwordless SSH access and the path of `repmgr.conf` on that server.
+`repmgr standby switchover` differs from other `repmgr` actions in that it also performs actions on another server, for which reason you must provide both passwordless SSH access and the path of `repmgr.conf` on that server.

 * * *